Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Introduction

-Unfortunately, we demonstrate that \textbf{GraphRfi} is still vulnerable to node injection attack.
-The underlying reason, as we show in Section \textit{\nameref{section-reason}}, is that the fraudster detection component utilized a supervised learning method, and its powerful ability of anomaly detection crucially relies on the availability of initial users labels (i.e., fake or normal).
-However, obtaining these true labels in the real world is extremely hard, if not impossible.
-For example, even if we can use some unsupervised anomaly detection methods to pre-process the data to label those users, the results may contain errors.
-The consequence is that the user labels are noisy in that some fake users are labeled as normal, which causes the mis-functioning of \textbf{GraphRfi} as it will assign large weights to those fake users due to its supervised nature.
+One of the most representative fraudster-detection-based methods is \textit{GraphRfi}~\cite{zhang2020gcn}.
+At a high level, \textit{GraphRfi} innovatively attaches the GNN-based recommendation component with a fraudster detection component, which can produce the anomaly probability of each user.
+This probability is further used as the weight for that user in the training objective function for recommendation, such that users with a higher anomaly probability would have a lower contribution. \textit{GraphRfi} trains both components jointly in an end-to-end manner, resulting in state-of-the-art performance for robust recommendation under node injection attacks.
+Overall, \textit{GraphRfi} offers a promising way of integrating fraudster detection into recommendation to achieve robustness.
+However, our analysis shows that \textit{GraphRfi} is still vulnerable to node injection attacks.
+The underlying reason, as we show in Section~\ref{section-reason}, is that the fraudster detection component relies on a supervised learning method, which in turn relies on the availability of initial user labels (i.e., fake or normal) to accurately detect anomalies.
+In practice, obtaining these true labels is extremely difficult, if not impossible.
+Even if unsupervised anomaly detection methods are used to preprocess the data and label users, the results may contain errors.
+This leads to noisy user labels, where some fake users are labeled as normal, causing \textit{GraphRfi} to assign large weights to these fake users due to its supervised nature.
+As a result, GraphRfi may malfunction and not effectively detect fraudsters, rendering it vulnerable to node injection attacks.